LittleOneNoise/SNLP_Fact_Checking/README.md

 * BeautifulSoup (from bs4)

 ## Executing the Project
-In order to execute the given fact_engine.ipynb apply the following steps:
+In order to execute the given fact_engine.ipynb apply the following steps:<br/>

 NOTE: You must be connected to the internet!

 1. Download the zip folder from the Github repository
 2. Extract all files to one folder
 3. upload the extracted folder to "My Drive" folder in your Google Drive